danielch1/mlops_project/reports/README.md

 >
 > Answer:

---- We use google cloud storage for storing the raw data in the cloud.
-It also contains the state dict of the bes trained model that we obtained from the training procedure.
+--- We use Google Cloud Storage for storing the raw data in the cloud.
+It also contains the state dict of the best trained model that we obtained from the training procedure.
 It gets saved there automatically.
-To Track Data Drifting we also stored the images that are called via the inference deployment.
+To track Data Drifting we also stored the images that are pushed via the inference API.
 We use Cloud Run to deploy the the inference API.
 Additionally we use Google Cloud Function to deploy a function that compares the images that are stored from the inference API with the original training data from the cloud storage buckets.
 This Cloud functions saves the results into data_drifting logs directory in the storage bucket.
 The function is called once every day at 00:01 via Google Cloud Scheduler.
 We use Cloud Build to automatically build docker images every time a pull request is merged to main in the github repository.
-The built images are then stored in the Cloud container registry ---
+The built images are then stored in the Cloud Container Registry.
+Cloud Engine is used to run a Virtual Machine with our model training.
+We also used Cloud Monitoring and Alerts to monitor our project. ---

 ### Question 18